gchen9405/pet-wingman-connect/README.md

-# Two man with your pet
+# Two man with your pet (application for Penn Spark Red Team)

 ## Project info